NorthernScott/exu-website/docs/Meta/House Rules & Clarifications.md

 ## Languages

 The campaign setting has numerous distinct cultures that have their own languages.
 For the purposes of roleplaying, it is assumed that these cultural and regional languages are dialects of “Common.”
 Some dialects may be more or less mutually intelligible with your own.
-Therefor, the GM may rule that one or more characters are unable to speak with a given NPC.
+Therefore, the GM may rule that one or more characters are unable to speak with a given NPC.

 ## Unencumbered by Encumbrance